heartandhandstraining/heartandhandstraining.github.io/_posts/2020-08-01-Make-Disciples-of-Them.md

 category: GOD
 ---

 The better we become at teaching, the more joy we have in it; I must work on this, so I can share God's promises effectively with others.
-(Psalms 40:8; Luke 10:17, 21).
+This involves helping people to love God by helping them to know God by studying his Word.
+The  conversation, help us learn how a person thinks and directs the conversation in a direction.
+They can be uselaw of God upon my heart must remain in my heart.(Psalm 37:31)"I really delight in the law of God according to the man I am within,"(Romans 7:22)(Psalms 40:8; Luke 10:17, 21).
+I must always pray for myself and others: "Instruct me, O Jehovah, about your way.
+I will walk in your truth.
+Unify my heart* to fear your name.
+I praise you, O Jehovah my God, with all my heart, And I will glorify your name forever,​—PS.
+86:11, 12.

 #### Asking Questions

-1. Questions stimulate interest, strike up a conversation, or help learn how a person thinks and direct the conversation in a direction.
-They can be used stimulate thinking and help people reason things out on their own and show the true motives of opposers.
-(Matthew 22: 41-45)
+1. Questions stimulate interest, strike up ad stimulate thinking and help people reason things out on their own and show the true motives of opposers.
+(Matthew 22:41-45)

 We must follow Jesus example in asking questions and LISTENING to the answer.
-Everyone must be quick to listen, slow to speak, slow to anger,for man’s anger does not bring about God’s righteousness.(James 1:19) Wait for patiently for responses to our questions.
+Everyone must be quick to listen, slow to speak, slow to anger, for man’s anger does not bring about God’s righteousness.(James 1:19) Wait patiently for responses to our questions.
 Listen carefully because we care.

 The difficulty in asking questions is in formulating questions that a person has interest and would be willing to put thought to answer.
 Viewpoint questions invite a person to express thoughts and feelings.